How much is a trademark?

 How Much to Trademark a Name If You Are Starting a Business?

 To trademark a business name, it costs between $275 and $325 for the filing fees.
 Additionally, you’ll need to pay attorney fees, state fees of $100-$200, and maintenance fees as the trademark cost needed in the future.

 Wondering how much does it cost to trademark a name?
-Here’s the answer: in order to know how much is it to trademark a name, you have to have a formal business entity with a registered name in your state.
+Here’s the answer: to know how much is it to trademark a name, you have to have a formal business entity with a registered name in your state.
 If you are a sole proprietor, you can do this by filing a fictitious name, which is also called a doing business as (DBA) name.

 You’ll apply for a trademark with the USPTO electronically or by paper.
-It’s important to point out that an electronic application is much faster and preferred over paper.
+It’s important to point out that an electronic application is much faster and preferred over the paper.